- Products and Services

 Sports Medicine and Exercise Science in Video

 Sports Medicine and Exercise Science in Video brings the experts straight to you by providing instant access to hundreds of hours of high-quality video for the study of disease management, injury treatment, nutrition, special populations, fitness and health assessment, medical fitness, exercise adherence, sport science, worksite wellness, and much more.

-Developed through an exclusive partnership with Healthy Learning, the world’s leading producer of sports medicine videos, the collection will grow to 750 hours by the end of 2013.
-This extensive library contains expert lectures and practical demonstrations of literally thousands of skills and techniques.
+Developed through an exclusive partnership with Healthy Learning, the world’s leading producer of sports medicine videos, the collection contains 800 hours of content, an extensive library of expert lectures and practical demonstrations showcasing literally thousands of skills and techniques.

 The collection features the most popular titles from the American College of Sports Medicine’s catalog, including well-known classics like ACE’s Guide to Exercise and Weight Control, Drills and Exercises to Improve Agility by Jay Dawes, and Exercise Testing and Program Design: A Fitness Professional’s Guide by Barry Franklin.
 Students and faculty will have a firsthand look at the realities of health, wellness, and the impact of exercise on the human body, as well as the subtleties of applying particular techniques and treatments to achieve specific health-related goals.
 Reading about palpation of the cervical spine can’t compare to watching Alfred Castillo, MS, ATC, head athletic trainer at Southeast Missouri State University, perform and explain the process in vivid, high-quality video.